Sint Eustatius: The synagogue and the cemetery

 From about 1815, when there was no longer a viable Jewish community using and maintaining the synagogue on St. Eustatius, it gradually fell into ruin.

-The synagogue building, known as Honen Dalim, (He who is charitable to the Poor) was constructed in 1737.
+The synagogue building, known as Honen Dalim, (חונן דלים, He who is charitable to the Poor) was built in 1737.
 Permission for building the synagogue came from the Dutch West India Company, additional funding came from the Jewish community on Curaçao.
 Permission was conditional on the fact that the Jewish house of worship would be sited where "the exercise of their (Jewish) religious duties would not molest those of the Gentiles".
-The building is located off a small lane called Synagogue Path, away from the main street.
+The building is off a small lane called Synagogue Path, away from the main street.
 The synagogue attested to the wealth of the Jews of St. Eustatius and their influence on the island.

 In 2001, its walls were restored as part of the Historic Core Restoration Project, although there are no known images showing what the synagogue looked like when still in use, so that archeological research is attempting to restore the structure to the best estimate of its former condition.
 The grounds include a Jewish ritual bath (mikveh) and an oven used on Passover.

-A restored and respectfully maintained Jewish cemetery is located adjacent to the Old Church Cemetery, at the top of Oranjestad, Sint Eustatius.
+A restored and respectfully maintained Jewish cemetery is next to the Old Church Cemetery, at the top of Oranjestad, Sint Eustatius.

 Slave Revolt of 1848

 After 1848, slavery only existed on the Dutch and Danish Eastern Caribbean islands, which caused unrest on the islands colonized by the Netherlands.
 As a result, a proclamation declared on 6 June 1848 on Sint Maarten that enslaved Africans would be treated as free persons.

 Unrest also arose on Sint Eustatius.
 On 12 June 1848, a group of free and enslaved Africans gathered in front of Lieutenant Governor Johannes de Veer's home demanding their declaration of liberty, increased rations, and more free hours.
 The Island Governor addressed the group, but it persisted in its demands.
 The militia was mobilized and, after consultation with the Colonial Council and the main residents, an attack was decided by the Lieutenant Governor.
 After another warning to leave the city or otherwise experience the consequences, fire was opened on the group.
 The insurgents fled the city, leaving two or three seriously injured.
 From a hill just outside the city they pelted the militia with stones and pieces of rock.
 A group of 35 shooters stormed the hill, killing two insurgents and injuring several.
 The six leaders of the uprising were exiled from the island and transferred to Curaçao.
 Thomas Dupersoy, a free African, is considered the chief leader of the uprising.
-One of the other leaders sent a death notice to his "owner" in 1851.
+One of the other leaders sent a death notice to his owner in 1851.
 After the uprising, the largest plantation owners on Sint Eustatius decided to give their enslaved workers a certain wage for fear of repetition of revolt.